akeesari/microservices/docs/introduction/introduction.md

 - Understand the benefits and challenges of transitioning from monolithic architectures to microservices, and how to plan and execute a successful migration strategy.
 - Learn how to decompose monolithic applications into smaller, loosely-coupled services, and how to leverage containerization to improve scalability, flexibility, and resilience.

-Whether you're a developer, architect, DevOps engineer, student, or researcher, "Building Microservices with Containers: A Practical Guide" offers valuable insights, practical skills, and career advancement opportunities that will empower you to succeed in today's dynamic and fast-paced software development landscape.
+Whether you're a developer, architect, DevOps engineer, student, or researcher, `Building Microservices with Containers: A Practical Guide` offers valuable insights, practical skills, and career advancement opportunities that will empower you to succeed in today's dynamic and fast-paced software development landscape.

 ## Hands-On Labs